Articles

 Features:

-• Interactive experiences
+• Interactive kiosk experiences and lift-and-learn triggers

-• Hardware for offline play
+• Hardware-supported offline play

-• Content designer
+• Content designer and ready-to-use templates

 Pricing: